Last updated: 28th September 2023

 What Is Monogamy?

+Monogamy is defined as having only one mate.
 In mammals, monogamy is the mating couple remaining together through several breeding seasons.
 This may not be a lifetime relationship, but it does cover a large portion of their lifespan.
-If one of the pair dies, the one remaining may mate with a new individual.
+If one of the pair dies, the remaining one may mate with a new individual.

 For mammals that do not have long-term relationships, monogamy can be defined as mating for the breeding season, with the male staying with the female after mating and during the rearing of offspring.